-OVC will require award recipients to submit performance measure data in the Performance Measurement Tool (PMT) and separately submit a semi-annual performance report in JustGrants, including responses to semi-annual supplemental measures and narrative questions.
-For more information on performance reporting and training resources, review the Transforming Victim Services Discretionary Grantee Performance Measures.
+OVC will require award recipients to submit quarterly performance measure data in the Performance Measurement Tool (PMT) and separately submit a semi-annual performance report in JustGrants.
+A list of resources and trainings can be found at https://ovc.ojp.gov/funding/performance-measures/transforming-victim-services.
 OVC will provide further guidance on the post-award submission process, if the applicant is selected for award.